triplemzim/androidresourcecopier/README.md

 # Script to copy Android class or xml dependency

 This is a script to copy the dependent resources like drawables, xmls, strings, dimens, colors from a specified class file or xml file of an Android project.
-This is a python script and you need to install *Python 3 or greater version* to run this script.
+This is a python script and you need to [install][python] *Python 3 or greater version* to run this script.

 ## Steps to copy dependency